 Our health care attorneys are well versed in the laws and regulations that health care practitioners and providers confront every day.
 Our lawyers have served as advisors and counsel to many of Maryland’s health care regulatory organizations.
 Our breadth of experience helps clients better navigate the complexities of the Maryland health care regulatory system and the health occupations licensing boards.
-We deal regularly with the Maryland Department of Health and Mental Hygiene (including the Office of Health Care Quality), the Centers for Medicare and Medicaid Services (formerly HCFA), Maryland Department of Aging, and other state and federal agencies.
+We deal regularly with the Maryland Department of Health (including the Office of Health Care Quality), the Centers for Medicare & Medicaid Services ("CMS"), Maryland Department of Aging, and other state and federal agencies.

 We are also familiar with the intricacies of licensure, Medicare and Medicaid certification and reimbursement, disciplinary cases, and Maryland’s hospital rate setting and certificate of needs procedures.
-Our clients include nursing homes, assisted living facilities, continuing care retirement communities, adult day care centers, and all other types of senior housing, hospitals, health insurance companies, managed care organizations, ambulatory care centers, pharmacies and pharmaceutical distributors, and other health care facilities and many types of health care professionals – all of which we have successfully represented before government agencies in matters involving licensing, certification, and more.
+Our clients include hospitals, health insurance companies, managed care organizations, ambulatory care centers, pharmacies and pharmaceutical distributors, and other health care facilities and many types of health care professionals as well as nursing homes, assisted living facilities, continuing care retirement communities, adult day care centers, and all other types of senior housing – all of which we have successfully represented before government agencies in matters involving licensing, certification, and more.

 Tydings often serves as counsel and advisor in disciplinary cases and enforcement actions, including those before the Maryland Office of Health Care Quality, the Board of Physicians, and other health occupational regulatory boards.
 We also represent clients in proceedings involving credentialing, peer review, and medical staff review.

-- Litigated one of the two federal cases that convinced the Centers for Medicare and Medicaid Services to change a significant Medicaid regulation so that skilled nursing facilities would have the right to a hearing before an administrative law judge and full judicial review when nurses’ aide training programs are suspended;
+- Litigated one of the two federal cases that convinced the CMS to change a significant Medicaid regulation so that skilled nursing facilities would have the right to a hearing before an administrative law judge and full judicial review when nurses’ aide training programs are suspended;

 - Advocated on behalf of health care providers in license revocation actions;